compute-tooling/compute-studio/docs/docs/publish/functions.md

 ## Get Version

 Returns the version of the model as a string.
+This **should be updated each time the model is updated**.
+C/S saves the model's inputs and only gets the new outputs when the version is updated.

 - **Python Example:**

 ```python